Judicial Separation/Divorce under the Hindu Marriage Act, Grounds, Remedy, Cases

 - Apart from the above-mentioned grounds, a wife is entitled to seek relief of judicial separation under Section 13(2) on the following grounds as well:

 - a) Bigamy [Section 13(2)(i)]: Bigamy means two marriages at the same time.
 If the husband has remarried when he is already married, both of the wives have a right to file for judicial separation if the other wife is alive at the time of such filing.

 - b) Rape, Sodomy or Bestiality [Section 13(2)(ii)]: A wife has a right to present a petition for judicial separation if her husband is guilty of charges like rape, sodomy or bestiality.

-- c) Decree of Maintenance [Section 13(2)(iii)]: If a decree or order for maintenance has been passed in favor of the wife, and the parties have not started cohabiting even after one year of passing of the maintenance decree, the wife has a ground for filing for judicial separation.
+- c) Decree of Maintenance [Section 13(2)(iii)]: If a decree or order for maintenance has been passed in favour of the wife, and the parties have not started cohabiting even after one year of the passing of the maintenance decree, the wife has a ground for filing for judicial separation.

-- d) Repudiation of Marriage [Section 13(2)(iv)]: If marriage of a women has been solemnized before her attainment of 15 years of age, the wife has a right to claim judicial separation on attainment of age of 15 years.
+- d) Repudiation of Marriage [Section 13(2)(iv)]: If the marriage of a women has been solemnized before her attaining the age of 15 years, the wife has the right to claim judicial separation on the attainment of age 15.

 Difference between Divorce and Judicial Separation-